splunk/public-o11y-docs/gdi/disk/disk.md

 ## Installation

-This monitor is provided by the Smart Agent and is available by using the SignalFx Smart Agent Receiver in the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.
+This monitor is provided by the Smart Agent and is available by using the SignalFx Smart Agent receiver in the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.

 To install this integration: